radiusxyz/bolt/testnets/holesky/README.md

 The bolt sidecar comes with various observability tools, such as Prometheus and Grafana.
 It also comes with some pre-built dashboards, which can be found in the `grafana` directory.
+If you're running in Docker mode, these are started by default, and you can skip this section.

 To run these dashboards change directory to the `bolt-sidecar/infra` folder, configure `prometheus.yml`, and
 run: